 Before sundown, a long, dusty hike along the old Camino Real de Chasna to the Cañada de Diego Hernández, an ancient route used by the native Guanches to cross the island from north to south, brought us to a large lava cave with a bird’s eye view of Mount Teide.
-Like excited children we unpacked a picnic and sat inside this old shepherd's shelter for several hours to capture a timelapse of star-trails above the volcano, and the multiple pin pricks of light cast by hikers’ head torches as they descended from the Refugio de Altavista below the summit.
+We like to pack a picnic and sit inside this old shepherd's shelter for several hours to capture timelapse of star-trails above the volcano, and the multiple pin pricks of light cast by hikers’ head torches as they descend from the Refugio de Altavista below the summit.

-Our three nights in Tenerife complete, we then took a late-afternoon ferry from Los Cristianos over to La Palma.
-With front of the boat seats and nursing cool beers, we watched the sun sink towards the horizon in a warm, golden haze before it transformed into a lava-red ball of incandescence which was quickly swallowed by the steel-blue Atlantic.
-As the sun set, a thin band of opalescent cloud settled between the becalmed ocean and the periwinkle-blue sky, wrapping itself round the base of the giant rose-pink cone of Teide, which soared above the water like an enormous mystic pyramid.
+We usually take the ferry from Los Cristianos over to La Palma.
+The views are almost always memorable.
+I love to watch the sun sink towards the horizon in a warm, golden haze before it transforms into a lava-red ball of incandescence that is quickly swallowed by the steel-blue Atlantic.
+On one occasion, as the sun set, a thin band of opalescent cloud settled between the becalmed ocean and the periwinkle-blue sky, before wrapping itself round the base of the giant rose-pink cone of Teide, which soared above the water like an enormous mystic pyramid.

 From the rim of this enormous slumbering behemoth, great fangs of rock soar skyward: El Roque de los Muchachos (2,426m and the highest point on the island); Pico de la Cruz (2,351m); Piedra Llana (2,321m); Pico de la Fuente Nueva (2,366m); and Punta de los Roques (2,085m).
 From these high points the terrain plummets over vertiginous near vertical cliff faces for around 800 metres, before falling more gently to an altitude of around 430m above sea level, offering unforgettable photographic opportunities.

-Far above the sea of pillow-soft cloud which rolls in languid waves above the Atlantic, the white towers and domes of some of the most important observatories on the planet line the northwest rim of the volcano between the Pico de la Fuente Nueva and El Roque de los Muchachos.
-A series of trails thread their way precariously round the edge of this rim and lead very close to the buildings, affording a bird's eye view of them silhouetted against the Atlantic.
+Far above the sea of pillow-soft cloud, which rolls in languid waves above the Atlantic, the white towers and domes of some of the most important observatories on the planet line the northwest rim of the volcano between the Pico de la Fuente Nueva and El Roque de los Muchachos.
+A series of trails thread their way precariously round the edge of this rim, and pass very close to the buildings, affording a bird's eye view of them silhouetted against the Atlantic.

-Each evening, as the observatories open their shutters to cool the telescopes in readiness for a night of observation, the most amazing sunsets light up the sky and the churning cloud with colours straight from a baroque-era paintbox, while the shadow of the island streams away over the cloud-covered ocean to the east.
+Each evening, as the observatories open their shutters to cool the telescopes in readiness for a night of observation, the most amazing sunsets illuminate the churning cloud and sky with colours straight from a baroque-era paintbox.
+To the east, the shadow of the island streams away over the cloud-covered ocean.
 Within these amazing structures, teams of international scientists are busy discovering the mysteries of our universe by studying planets, asteroids, comets, black holes, galaxies and our sun.
 The William Herschel telescope is so powerful that it could see a candle burning on the moon.

 Along with the three enormous gamma ray-detecting MAGIC telescopes with their dozens of gleaming hexagonal mirrors staring off into space like the compound eyes of giant insects, these futuristic observatories are incredibly photogenic.

-We were extremely fortunate to kick off our visit with a guided tour of the Gran Telescopio Canarias, the world’s largest single-aperture optical telescope housed inside a gleaming silver cupola measuring 33 metres.
+Prior to the Covid-19 pandemic, guided tours to some of the telescopes were on offer.
+We have visited the Gran Telescopio Canarias, the world’s largest single-aperture optical telescope housed inside a gleaming silver cupola measuring 33 metres.
 Construction of the telescope took seven years and cost €130 million.
 First light was achieved in 2007 and scientific observations began in 2009.

-Inside we stared in awe at the enormous mirror which is almost 11 metres in diameter.
+Inside is an enormous mirror almost 11 metres in diameter.
 It consists of 36 hexagonal pieces which can be moved separately from each other, and the shape of each piece can also be changed.
 These two types of movements compensate for changes in the observed light caused by atmospheric attenuation.
 The telescope is mounted in a system that moves both in altitude and in azimuth to observe any point in the sky.
-Seeing it up close really set the scene for the exciting night sky observation and photography we were undertaking on La Palma.
+Seeing it up close really sets the scene for the exciting night sky observation and photography to come.